Table of contents of the article:

 Surely the best return on this technique is what it can get you on Dedicated Servers and dedicated instances such as Cloud or VPS, adequately sized at the resource level and expertly configured at the tuning software level.

 As mentioned above, if the database is on the local host, database queries represent less than 6% of the execution time while WordPress is processing a request.
-The overall effect of switching from TCP / IP to Unix Domain Socket will be barely noticeable except on very busy websites.
-But for such an easy change, why not save a little on processing time and power consumption?
+The overall effect of switching from TCP/IP to Unix Domain Sockets will be barely noticeable except on very busy Web sites.
+But for such an easy change, why not save some processing time and power consumption by also avoiding saturating TCP ports?